Infinite loop: Interruption

 As long as the system is responsive, infinite loops can often be interrupted by sending a signal to the process (such as SIGINT in Unix), or an interrupt to the processor, causing the current process to be aborted.
 This can be done in a task manager, in a terminal with the Control-C command, or by using the kill command or system call.
 However, this does not always work, as the process may not be responding to signals or the processor may be in an uninterruptible state, such as in the Cyrix coma bug (caused by overlapping uninterruptible instructions in an instruction pipeline).
 In some cases other signals such as SIGKILL can work, as they do not require the process to be responsive, while in other cases the loop cannot be terminated short of system shutdown.

 Language support

 Infinite loops can be implemented using various control flow constructs.
 Most commonly, in unstructured programming this is jump back up (goto), while in structured programming this is an indefinite loop (while loop) set to never end, either by omitting the condition or explicitly setting it to true, as while (true) ....

 Some languages have special constructs for infinite loops, typically by omitting the condition from an indefinite loop.
 Examples include Ada (loop ... end loop), Fortran (DO ...
 END DO), Go (for { ... }), Ruby (loop do ... end), and Rust (loop { ... }).

+Infinite loops can also be created using recursion.
+This process is called infinite recursion.